 The Company has determined that Allogene Overland is a variable interest entity as of December 31, 2022 and 2021, respectively.
-The Company does not have the power to direct the activities which most significantly affect Allogene Overland's economic performance.
+The Company does not have the power to independently direct the activities which most significantly affect Allogene Overland's economic performance.
 Accordingly, for the years ended December 31, 2022 and 2021, the Company did not consolidate Allogene Overland because the Company determined that it was not the primary beneficiary.
-The Company's total equity investment in Allogene Overland as of December 31, 2022 and 2021 was \$4.5 million and \$10.2 million, respectively (see Note 8).

-For the years ended December 31, 2022, 2021 and 2020, the Company recognized \$0.2 million, \$114.1 million and zero, respectively, of collaboration revenue, primarily related to support services and the delivery of a performance obligation consisting of a license of intellectual property and related know-how which was delivered in the first quarter of 2021.
-For the year ended December 31, 2022, the Company recorded \$0.7 million of net cost recoveries under the terms of the License Agreement as a reduction to research and development expenses.
+For the years ended December 31, 2022, 2021 and 2020, the Company recognized \$0.2 million, \$38.5 million and zero, respectively, of collaboration revenue, primarily related to the delivery of a performance obligation consisting of a license of intellectual property and related know-how which was delivered in the first quarter of 2021.
+For the year ended December 31, 2022, the Company recorded \$0.7 million of net cost recoveries under the terms of the license agreement as a reduction to research and development expenses.
 For the years ended December 31, 2021 and 2020, the Company recorded zero net cost recoveries.